Updated: April 22, 2019 5:19:35 pm

 Unlike the previous MCU origin movies which singularly follow the making of a superhero, Guardians of the Galaxy is the story of five underdogs and how they team up against biggest forces threatening the galaxy.
 In fact, for the longest time, they have their own motives attached to their adventure.
 While these bunch of bandits were initially only interested in making money by selling the orb (with the infinity stone in it), they find it in themselves to fight for a greater cause.
 And that’s truly commendable.

 3. Visually pleasing intergalactic adventures

 As is obvious from the film’s title, Guardians of the Galaxy involves a whole lot of planet-hopping and intergalactic adventures on the part of our heroes.
-While not a lot of time is spent on forming a backstory for all of the locations, it is definitely aesthetically pleasing to look at the different kinds of world Gunn has created within the film.
+While not a lot of time is spent on forming a backstory for all of the locations, it is definitely aesthetically pleasing.

 4. Kick-ass characters and the perfect cast

 One thing that has stood out in Guardians of the Galaxy for most fans is its music.
-While there is a sentimental value attached to Quill’s mixtape (which by default makes for the film’s soundtrack) as it is the last thing he has of his mother, it is most definitely the most ‘Awesome Mix Tape’ ever.
-Whether it’s Five Stairsteps’ “O O Child” or “Ain’t No Mountain High Enough” by Marvin Gaye and Tammi Terrell, the soundtrack sometimes lends a very sombre and sometimes a very goofy overtone to the film.
+While there is a sentimental value attached to Quill’s mixtape, it is most definitely the most ‘Awesome Mix Tape’ ever.
+Whether it’s Five Stairsteps’ “O O Child” or “Ain’t No Mountain High Enough” by Marvin Gaye and Tammi Terrell, the soundtrack sometimes lends a very sombre and at times goofy tone to the film.

 Four not-so-great things about Guardians of the Galaxy: